9 Tips to Guide your Child through their School’s Math Tracking

 Algebra is a full on high school class and covers the same material as the 9th graders will see including a comprehensive mid-term and final exam.
 This is a big jump for kids and their parents.

 The kids may have never had to study and parents may not be accustomed to checking homework or grades, so things can go south quickly.
-During the first quarter, if grades are a B low then families may get a call encouraging their child drop down a level, which is a bit of surprise if neither of you realized there was a problem.
+During the first quarter, if grades are low then families may get a call encouraging their child drop down a level, which is a bit of surprise if neither of you realized there was a problem.
 I’ve fielded many parent calls at this juncture as well since I also co-lead a parent STEM group.
 Many of these families could have easily helped with homework but get caught be surprise with the sudden jump from 6th grade to high school expectations.

 Instead of having to make a big, high risk decision for my own 6th grader when I felt like I didn’t have enough information, I learned to encourage my kids to do the timely preparation, as I’ll outline below.